 99. Earthquake Hazards.
-In terms of earthquake hazards, Regions II, VIII,X, XI, XII, and BARMM are all classified as High (Global Facility for Disaster b.
-Natural Hazards
+In terms of earthquake hazards, Regions I, II, III, IV-B, VI, VIII, X, XI, XII, CARAGA, CAR and BARMM are all classified as High (Global Facility for Disaster

 Reduction and Recovery, 2020).
+Regions IV-A, V, IX and NCR are considered medium.
 The project will conduct geotechnical survey during detailed design to further evaluate the hazards from active faults close to the TTIs that may trigger earthquakes.
 The project will also be in compliance with the National Structural Code of the Philippines and other applicable codes, standards and regulations.

 100. Volcanoes.
-Mt.
+Active volcanoes that are within 100 km from proposed TTIs include Mt.
+Pinatubo, which is 65.13km from RTC Central Luzon- Guiguinto; Taal Volcano, which is 55.34 km and 29.06 km from RTC NCR and RTC CALABARZON, respectively; Mt.
+Isarog and Mt.
+Iriga, which is 13.86 km and 24.87 km, respectively, from RTC Pili; and Mt.
 Parker, which is 30.72 km from General Santos National School of Arts and Trade.
 Volcano hazards associated with eruption include lava flow, ash fall, pyroclastic flow, lateral blast and volcanic gas.
 The project will utilize the Volcano Information Materials from PHIVOLCS to educate the TTI stakeholders on the needed actions to prepare for volcanic eruptions.